erickexinlu/Aquarium/README.md

 - Some degree of gamification where upgrades can be purchased, like an automatic feeder
 - Have fish interact with each other i.e. Prey fish gather in schools away from predators

+# Instructions for Grader

+- You can generate the first required event by clicking "Add Fish", and entering the fish details.
+- You can generate the second required event by clicking "Remove Fish", and entering the name of the fish to remove.
+- You can locate my visual component by looking at the blue Tank area on the left, and adding fish to swim in it.
+- You can save the state of my application by clicking the "Save Fish" button.
+- You can reload the state of my application with the pop-up on startup if there is a previous save file to load from.